-In a market that’s often crowded with crossover models, two SUVs continue year-after-year to find new ways to lead the pack: the Honda CR-V and Toyota RAV4.
-Spacious, fun-to-drive and brimming with innovative tech, there isn’t much for drivers near Slidell, Picayune, and St. Tammany Parish not to love.
+In a market that’s often crowded with crossover models, two SUVs continue year after year to find new ways to lead the pack: the Honda CR-V and Toyota RAV4.
+Spacious, fun to drive, and brimming with innovative tech, there isn’t much for drivers near Slidell and New Orleans, LA, and Picayune, MS, not to love.

 Honda CR-V vs RAV4: Performance and Capability

 Equipped with a turbo 4-cylinder engine, the Honda CR-V’s base LX trim provides quick acceleration and smooth handling, whether you’re navigating stop-and-go traffic or hitting the wide-open highway.
 Effortlessly managed via CVT transmission with Sport Mode, all trims also feature Eco Assist™ and Active Noise Cancellation™ systems for an ultra-quiet and efficient drive.